browserslist/browserslist/README.md

 1. Import your Google Analytics data into [Can I Use].
    Press `Import…` button in Settings page.
-2. Open browser DevTools on [caniuse.com] add paste this snippet into Console:
+2. Open browser DevTools on [Can I Use] add paste this snippet into the browser console:

     ```js
    var e=document.createElement('a');e.setAttribute('href', 'data:text/plain;charset=utf-8,'+encodeURIComponent(JSON.stringify(JSON.parse(localStorage['usage-data-by-id'])[localStorage['config-primary_usage']])));e.setAttribute('download','stats.json');document.body.appendChild(e);e.click();document.body.removeChild(e);
     ```
-3. Save data to file in your project.
+3. Save the data to a file in your project.
 4. Give it to Browserslist by `stats` option or `BROWSERSLIST_STATS` environment variable: